Icinga/icingaweb2/doc/80-Upgrading.md

   for log messages emitted by jquery-migrate. (https://github.com/jquery/jquery-migrate) Your javascript code will still work, though jquery-migrate will notify you if you're utilizing deprecated/removed functions. jquery-migrate will be removed with Icinga Web v2.8 and code not adjusted accordingly will stop working.
+* If you're using a language other than english and you've adjusted or disabled module dashboards, you'll need to update all of your `dashboard.ini` files.
+A CLI command exists to assist you with this task.
+Enable the `migrate` module and run the following on the host where these files exist: `icingacli migrate dashboard sections --verbose`

 ## Upgrading to Icinga Web 2 2.6.x <a id="upgrading-to-2.6.x"></a>